ILIAS-eLearning/ILIAS/src/GlobalScreen/Client/README.md

 Client Side GlobalScreen
 ========================

+> Attention: This is not a general approach how to do client-side rendering in ILIAS or even bypass it.
+This mechanism is implemented due to the missing client-side rendering for the requirements of chat notifications.
+The discussion about client-side rendering will be conducted separately and should provide a general approach.

+> This part of the GlobalScreen service also contains TypeScript code.
+Work is already underway on this in a wide variety of places.
+This suggestion here is not to bypass this by any means or to deliver final concepts for the use of TypeScript in ILIAS.
+TypeScript was only used here to have a more understandable and secure structure in JS.
+We are already looking forward to the discussions about TypeScript.

 There are different scenarios in which besides the `Items` provided by the GlobalScreen providers on the server side, `Items` on the client side can also arise.

 Such a case are the `Notifications`: Beside all the notifications, which are offered on the server side by the NotificationProvider, the chat client side must have the possibility to communicate own notifications to the `MainNotificationCollector` as well.